Special Olympics: Participation

 Volunteers and supporters are an integral part of Special Olympics—and millions of people around the world are committed to its programs.
 Some are sponsors or donors.
 Many others are coaches, event volunteers and fans.

 Coaches help the athletes be the best they can be regardless of ability—or disability.
 Special Olympics trains coaches through the Coaching Excellence program, which includes partnering with sports organizations.
 Special Olympics volunteers are introduced to lifetime friendships and great rewards.

 There are many events in which families and volunteers participate, but the biggest event is the Law Enforcement Torch Run, which involves police chiefs, police officers, secret service, FBI agents, military police, sheriffs, state troopers, prison guards, and other law enforcement personnel assembling to raise awareness and funds for Special Olympics.
 Ahead of a Special Olympics competition, law enforcement officers carry the torch in intervals along a planned route covering most of the state or country to the site of the opening ceremonies of the chapter or Special Olympics World Summer or Winter Games.
 Then they pass the torch to a Special Olympics athlete and together they run up to the cauldron and light it, signifying the beginning of the games.

 The Special Olympics athlete's oath, which was first introduced by Eunice Kennedy Shriver at the inaugural Special Olympics international games in Chicago in 1968, is "Let me win.
 But if I cannot win, let me be brave in the attempt."
-The origin of the oath came from Herbert J. Kramer, then Public Relations Advisor to the Kennedy Foundation.
+The oath originated with Herbert J. Kramer, then public relations advisor to the Kennedy Foundation.